 His scrupulous approach meant that he excelled at probate research, where success after success led to this fascinating work becoming the company’s mainstay.
 Anglia Research has continued to grow, both in size and reputation, ever since.

 Maintaining professional standards is of utmost importance to Peter.
 He has consistently declined to take part in the BBC’s Heir Hunters series, which he believes undermines client confidentiality and attracts amateurs into a field where experience and integrity are crucial.
 However, Anglia Research does cooperate with high-quality TV programmes and other productions, and the firm's researchers have been heavily involved with many episodes of the BBC's Who Do You Think You Are?

 Peter is a member and former chairman of the Association of Genealogists and Researchers in Archives (AGRA) and bound by its strict code of ethics.
 He has served as chair of AGRA’s board of assessors, and as a lecturer and tutor at the Institute of Heraldic and Genealogical Studies (IHGS) and other institutions.

 He is also an accredited expert witness, a long-standing member of the Association of Professional Genealogists and a chess-playing, crossword-solving marathon runner – who still finds the challenge of tracing families as exciting now as he did all those years ago.

 Peter holds a current paralegal practising certificate and is regulated by the PPR.

-Peter's articles: The history behind your birth certificate, Together again, Hooked on history, AGRA accreditation - what it means and why it matters, Britain alone, The case history of Anne Meredith, The case history of John Osborn, The secret to instructing probate research.
+Peter's articles: The history behind your birth certificate, Is cheating by heir hunters the real reason BVD stopped will searches?
+Together again, Hooked on history, AGRA accreditation - what it means and why it matters, Britain alone, The case history of Anne Meredith, The case history of John Osborn, The secret to instructing probate research.